 Frisco is Copper ‘s town and Copper is Frisco’s resort.
 Being only 6 miles from each other, the two towns decided to work together to offer even more opportunities for fun!
-The partnership between these two towns has been longstanding and growing over the past few years.
 Contact Copper‘s Guest Services at 970-968-2882 for more information on lodging, hotels and specific activities or call the Frisco-Copper Information Center at 1 (800) 424-1554 on ideas on making the most of your trip by combining both towns.

 Location: Copper Mountain is just 75 miles from Denver with 2,450 acres of skiable terrain and a village that feels more like a neighborhood.
 Copper’s guests enjoy steps away lodging, après ski entertainment, naturally divided terrain, exciting events and a welcoming, knowledgeable staff.